 Being a homeowner with some equity in you property gives you plenty of options when looking at buying a second home or investment.
-If you have enough equity, you may be able to buy another property with no deposit at all.
+But be aware that using your equity in this way does come with risks.

 How does equity work when buying a second home?